encode42/MatrixChecks/README.md

 Matrix Anticheat isn't a perfect anticheat.
 It itself has bugs that we cannot fix.
 This config aims to mitigate those issues and improve what works well, but there's only so much we can do.
-Tested and configurated for survival and minigame servers.
+Tested and configured for survival and minigame servers.
 Tweak the config for your own server!

 ### 1. Config file types
 #### checks.yml